Enum0x539/RedAlert/README.md

 # RedAlert
-Full Implementation of Israel Home Front Command's RedAlert.
+Implementation of Israel Home Front Command's RedAlert.

 ## About the library
 RedAlert is a library that synchronizing with Israel Home Front Command to get the alerts in real-time,